Distributed nonparametric regression imputation for missing response problems with large-scale data: Kernel-Based One-shot Method

 However, when $N$ is extremely large, the calculation of $\hat{\mu}_{\mathbb{K}}$ is problematic.
+The computing time of the estimation process in \eqref{est: no truct} is $\Theta(N^2)$, which is extremely long when $N$ is large.
+In this paper, we say the computing time is $\Theta(a_{N})$ for some positive sequence $a_{N}$ if the computing time belongs to $[C^{-1}a_{N}, Ca_{N}]$ for some constant $C > 1$.
+A similar notation is used for the communication complexity.

-Computing time of the estimation process in \eqref{est: no truct} is proportional to $N^2$, which is extremely long when $N$ is large.
-To reduce the computing time, we propose the KDI method to estimate $\mu$.
-Throughout this paper, we assume the samples are evenly distributed on $m$ machines.
-Specifically, $\{(Y_i, \delta_i, X_i): i=n(l-1) + 1,\dots,nl\}$ is stored on the $l$-th machine for $l=1,\dots,m$ where $n = N/m$.
-Here we assume $N$ is divisible by $m$ for simplicity.
-The algorithm for the kernel based distributed imputation method is then presented as follows \begin{breakablealgorithm} \end{breakablealgorithm}
+Besides the computational issue, it may be infeasible to keep the whole data set in memory or even store all the data on a single computer when $N$ is extremely large.
+Throughout this paper, we assume the samples are evenly distributed on $L$ machines.
+Here we assume $N$ is divisible by $L$ for simplicity and denote $n = N/L$.
+Suppose $\{(\delta_{i}, Y_{i}, X_{i}): i=n(l-1) + 1,\dots,nl\}$ is stored on the $l$-th machine for $l=1,\dots,L$.

+To reduce the computing time and accommodate the distributed data set, we propose the KDI method to estimate $\mu$.
+The algorithm for the kernel-based distributed imputation method is then presented as follows. \begin{breakablealgorithm} \end{breakablealgorithm}

-The computing time of the KDI estimation is proportional to $n^{2}$, which is significantly faster than the conventional kernel regression imputation estimation in \eqref{est: no truct}.
+The computing time of the KDI estimation is $\Theta(n^{2}) = \Theta(N^{2} / L^{2})$, which is significantly faster than the conventional kernel regression imputation estimation in \eqref{est: no truct}.
+Moreover, the computation of the estimator $\tilde{\mu}_{\mathbb{K}}$ has a low communication complexity of order $\Theta(L)$ because we only need to transmit a real number from each local machine to the first machine in the KDI method.